 How to sign up for Samsung One UI 5 Beta

-Samsung created a quite easy way to sign up for the new Android OS-based One UI Beta program.
-Maybe next month, you will have the opportunity to get the Android 13-based One UI 5 Beta ROM on your eligible Galaxy flagship (Galaxy S22, Galaxy Z Fold 3, Galaxy Z Flip 3, and Galaxy S21 series).
+Samsung created quite easy way to sign up for the new Android OS-based One UI Beta program.
+Maybe next month, you will have the opportunity to get the Android 13-based One UI 5 Beta ROM on your eligible Galaxy flagship (Galaxy S22, Galaxy S21, and Galaxy A52).

-Once the Beta program begins in your country, you just need to head towards the Samsung Members app available on all Galaxy phones.
-First of all, login with your genuine Samsung Account then tap the Bell icon to access the notices and recent announcements.
+Once the Beta program begins in your country, you just need to head toward the Samsung Members app available on all Galaxy phones.
+First of all, log in with your genuine Samsung Account then tap the Bell icon to access the notices and recent announcements.

 Here, you should have a notice regarding One UI 5 Beta registration, tap on it and an entry form will appear so you can fill in your details.
 Now, the company will show you the terms and conditions of the One UI Beta program, read them carefully then hit the ENROLL button to conclude the Beta joining procedure.

 [Official] Samsung will update these Galaxy devices to Android 13 One UI 5.0

 One UI 5.0 officially debuted on October 12 while Samsung started the Stable update rollout on October 24.
 The new Android 13-based One UI 5.0 update will continue to be available for more eligible Galaxy devices in the coming and next few months.

 At first, Samsung will release the Android 13 update for flagship Galaxy devices such as the Galaxy Z series, Galaxy S series, Galaxy Note series, and select Galaxy A series devices.
 While flagship Galaxy phones will likely start getting the One UI 5.0 update in November 2022, rollout for mid-rangers will begin in December.